yumi-crew/yumi/README.md

-# ROS 2 integration of ABB IRB 14000 YuMi
+# ROS 2 stack for external control of the ABB YuMi.